LegradiK/breakout_game/README.md

 ## 🎮 Features

-- 🧱 **Classic Breakout gameplay** – bounce the ball to break all the blocks!
+- 🧱 **Classic Breakout gameplay** – bounce the ball to break blocks to reach the ceiling!
 - 🕹️ **Keyboard control** – move the paddle with arrow keys.
 - 🧍 **Player name entry** – personalise your session.
 - ❤️ **Lives system** – with pixel-art hearts.